zowe/docs-site/docs/troubleshoot/troubleshoot-zos-certificate.md

 The error indicates that the keyring does not exist or cannot be found.

-Look at the keyring information and confirm the corresponding certificate authorities.
+Review the keyring information and confirm the corresponding certificate authorities.
 Ensure that you specify the `certificateAuthorities` variable with the correct keyring label, and the label of the connected CA in the `zowe.certificate` section of your `zowe.yaml` file.

-For example, if the keyring label is `ZoweKeyring` and the LABLCERT of the connected CA is `CA Internal Cert`, the `certificateAuthorities` varaible should be `certificateAuthorities: safkeyring://ZWESVUSR/ZoweKeyring&CA Internal Cert`.
+For example, if the keyring label is `ZoweKeyring` and the LABLCERT of the connected CA is `CA Internal Cert`, the `certificateAuthorities` variable should be `certificateAuthorities: safkeyring://ZWESVUSR/ZoweKeyring&CA Internal Cert`.

 ## Zowe startup fails with empty password field in the keyring setup